 This story was submitted to Love What Matters by Laura Muhl.
 A portion of this story is derived from L.R.
-Knost, from her book The Gentle Parent.
-Submit your story here, and be sure to subscribe to our best love stories here.
+Knost, from her book The Gentle Parent, which can be found on Amazon.
+Be sure to subscribe to our free newsletter for our best love stories.

 Provide beauty and strength for others.
 SHARE this story on Facebook with your friends and family.